 Our Story

-Robyn and Julian (Tessa's parents) are co-directors.
+Robyn now runs the store, with Tessa making the move to Christchurch in 2020, and not long after, bringing their adorable grandbaby Lucia into the world.
 Jules is a dab hand with plywood and power-tools, and you can see the results in store.
 He is a web project manager by day, having started out building websites and advising on site navigation in the earliest days of the internet.
 Robyn is a writer and researcher and began her retail career at Camera House, before heading off overseas, where she met Julian.
+Robyn lives and breathes customer service, coming from 5 generations of retailers.
+Great great grandad Tom Burt (1818-1888) had the General Store in Lower Hutt in the 1800s, grandpa Vic ran Moore's the Grocer in Eastbourne, while another grand-dad fitted suits, shoes and shirts at Vance Vivian.

-Sam is also part of the Bambini team.
+Son Sam has been an integral part of the Bambini team.
 We're lucky he's inherited his dad's building and computer talents.
-We are really grateful to have him around when tech problems need solving.
+We are really grateful to have him around when tricky tech problems need solving.

 What’s in a name?
 Bambini (‘babies and children’ in Italian), came about through Robyn’s love of Italy and all things Italian.
 She was studying the language at Vic uni when the idea came to live in Italy.
 So the family packed up and went first to the UK to spend time with Julian’s family.
 Then, a rambling old house on an olive farm in Umbria became home for the summer.
 Our bambini were the only children in the whole village - the nonni (grandparents) told us that their children had to live where the work was, taking the precious grandchildren with them.
 The bambini would visit the village during weekends, but in the week, our kids were it!
 They soaked up the attention and kind words - always in Italian - none of the elder folk spoke any but the most basic English in our village.